serika-dev/Terms-Privacy/Terms.md

 - **User-Generated Content**: Users retain ownership rights over any content they upload but grant Schoolsquid an irrevocable, perpetual, non-exclusive, royalty-free license to use, reproduce, modify, distribute, and display such content for operational, promotional, and business purposes.
 Users are solely responsible for the legality, accuracy, and appropriateness of their content, and must ensure it complies with all applicable laws and these Terms.

-- **AI-Generated Content**: The Platform generates responses using AI systems, and such responses are neither controlled nor endorsed by Schoolsquid.
-You acknowledge that these outputs may contain harmful, offensive, or otherwise objectionable material, and you agree to use the Platform at your own risk.
+- **AI-Generated Content**: Serika services generate responses using AI systems, and such responses are neither controlled nor endorsed by Schoolsquid.
+You acknowledge that these outputs may contain harmful, offensive, or otherwise objectionable material, and you agree to use Serika services at your own risk.
 Schoolsquid disclaims all responsibility and liability for AI-generated content, including any consequences arising from reliance on such content.

+- **SerikaBooru Image Storage**: Images uploaded to SerikaBooru (serika.art) are stored on Cloudflare R2 storage.
+If you upload images with an authenticated account, your serikaID is linked to those images.
+If you upload anonymously, no personal information is associated with your uploads.
+You retain copyright and ownership of the images you upload. **IMPORTANT - NO AI TRAINING POLICY**: Content uploaded to SerikaBooru is strictly prohibited from being used for any AI training, machine learning, or artificial intelligence model development under any circumstances.
+By uploading to SerikaBooru, you explicitly grant Schoolsquid a non-exclusive license to store, display, and distribute your images on the platform ONLY, and you agree that such content will never be used for AI training regardless of any other platform policies or user preferences.

+- **serikaVideo Content Storage**: Videos uploaded to serikaVideo are stored on Cloudflare R2 storage with api.video providing livestream infrastructure.
+Your serikaID is linked to videos you upload and your channel. **No DRM**: Videos are not protected by Digital Rights Management (DRM) and may be downloaded by viewers.
+You retain copyright and ownership of the videos you upload, but by uploading to serikaVideo, you grant Schoolsquid a non-exclusive license to store, display, distribute, and create derivative works (such as transcoding for different resolutions and bitrates) of your videos on the platform.
+Schoolsquid may use video content for service improvements, recommendations, and analytics.

 - **Content Moderation**: Schoolsquid reserves the right, but not the obligation, to monitor, review, remove, restrict, or reclassify content that violates these Terms, applicable laws, or community guidelines, at its sole discretion.
 This includes the right to suspend or terminate accounts associated with such content.
 NSFW content that is not properly flagged or that violates applicable laws will be subject to removal without notice.

-- **Content Removal Requests**: If you encounter any content that infringes on your copyright, violates applicable laws, or otherwise breaches these Terms, please contact us at **[copyright@serika.dev](mailto\:copyright@serika.dev)**.
+- **Content Removal Requests**: If you encounter any content that infringes on your copyright, violates applicable laws, or otherwise breaches these Terms, please contact us at **legal@serika.dev**.
 We will review and, if appropriate, remove or restrict access to such content in accordance with applicable laws and our policies.

-- **Data Usage, AI Training, and Privacy**: By using the Platform, you acknowledge and agree to the terms of our Privacy Policy, which is incorporated by reference.
+- **Data Usage, AI Training, and Privacy**: By using Serika services, you acknowledge and agree to the terms of our Privacy Policy, which is incorporated by reference.
 User messages are NOT used for AI training unless you have explicitly opted in to the AI training program.
 Data from users participating in the beta program (except for messages) may be used to improve user services, but will NEVER be used to train or develop a custom AI LLM unless you have opted in to the AI training program.
 Error reports are sent automatically to us via a secure webhook and you cannot opt out of this process.
 For more information, please review our Privacy Policy.
- - **Data Usage, AI Training, and Privacy**: By using the Platform, you acknowledge and agree to the terms of our Privacy Policy, which is incorporated by reference.
-User messages are NOT used for AI training unless you have explicitly opted in to the AI training program.
-Data from users participating in the beta program (except for messages) may be used to improve user services, but will NEVER be used to train or develop a custom AI LLM unless you have opted in to the AI training program.
-Error reports are sent automatically to us via a secure webhook and you cannot opt out of this process.
-For more information, please review our Privacy Policy.
 For Toka, we collect typical microblogging data categories necessary to operate the service (e.g., profiles, posts, replies, reposts/quotes, likes, bookmarks, follower/following relationships, mutes/blocks, lists, safety settings, and notification preferences), as described in detail in the Privacy Policy.
+For SerikaBooru, we store your serikaID (if authenticated) linked to your image uploads, or no data if you upload anonymously, and content is strictly protected from AI training use under any circumstances.
+For serikaVideo, we store your serikaID, channel information, video metadata, view history, engagement metrics, and comments to operate the service and provide recommendations.
+Note that serikaVideo has no DRM protections and videos may be downloaded by viewers.

 ---